Self-hosting

 5

-In order to use the Prompts, Radars and Evaluations features, you need to at least one of the following secrets:
+In order to use the Prompt Playground and Evaluations features, you need to set up at least one of the following secrets:

 kubectl create secret -n lunary generic api-keys \